ziselsberger/terraform_intro/Intro.md

 - Delete the code for the _second_ resource.

-> Run terraform validate.
-> Commit & push changes.
+> Validate, commit & push your changes.
 > Run terraform plan -> What will be changed?
 > Run terraform apply.

 ## Create & use modules